mightychip/full-stack-reactive-demo/README.md

 ## Getting Started
 You're going to need a few things in order to get started.
 All of my demos and teaching materials assume that IntelliJ IDEA (Ultimate where appropriate) is being used.
 In addition, you're going to need a few extra things:
-- **MongoDB installed locally** - this is only important if you want to run the back end as a standalone application for easy development
+- **MongoDB installed locally or running in a container** - this is only important if you want to run the back end as a standalone application for easy development
 - **Docker** - this whole stack runs with a `docker-compose.yml` file
 - **A Docker `registry` container listening on port 5000** - this is required by the build process
 - **Node.js** - This project requires **node v15.7.0** at the time of writing